splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

     10.202.4.202,,2c,public,,,2000,,,
 ```

+NOTE: header's line (`address,port,version,community`) is necessary for the correct execution of SC4SNMP.
+Do not remove it.

 ### Define log level
 Log level for trap can be set by changing value for key `logLevel`.
 Allowed value are: `DEBUG`, `INFO`, `WARNING`, `ERROR`.
 Default value is `WARNING`